Richie Moriarty

-Richie Moriarty (April 25, 1980) is an American actor and comedian who has appeared in television shows including House of Cards, Orange Is the New Black, The Tick and Power.
+Richie Moriarty (born April 25, 1980) is an American actor and comedian who has appeared in television shows including House of Cards, Orange Is the New Black, The Tick and Power.
 He appeared in the 2019 Super Bowl ad with John Malkovich and Peyton Manning.
 He stars as Pete Martino in the CBS comedy series Ghosts.

 Early life and education

 When Moriarty was five, he moved to Rockville, Maryland, where he attended Wootton High School.

 He is a graduate of Boston College, where he got into improv and took classes at ImprovBoston before performing as a Main Stage cast member at Improv Asylum.

 Career

 Moriarty had a recurring role on the show The Tick.
 He has starred in Unbreakable Kimmy Schmidt.

 He has appeared in films such as How to Be Single and Going in Style.

 He has co-hosted a show on Comedy Central called Cinema Social Club.

 He stars in the CBS series Ghosts, which is a remake of the BBC series of the same name.
 He portrays Pinecone Troop leader Peter Martino, who was accidentally shot through the neck with an arrow by one of his troop.